jrosebr1/pyemotionwheel/README.md

 Remember, you're not alone.
 It's okay to ask for help.
 You're going through a tough time, but with support, resilience, and self-care, you will get through this.
 ```

+Not bad given super basic prompting and ten minutes of work!

+Involving an expert psychologist to help rewrite the prompts would likely yield better advice from our AI therapist.

 ## Future work